-|Rapid/sustained diuresis could cause patient’s total fluid volume to become depleted and limits sodium reabsorption in renal tubules.|
+|Monitor intake and output carefully.||Note the output of 100 to 200 ml/hr.
+Rapid or sustained diuresis could cause the client’s total fluid volume to become depleted and limits sodium reabsorption in renal tubules.|

-|Encourage increased oral intake based on individual needs.||Patient may have restricted oral intake in an attempt to control urinary symptoms, reducing homeostatic reserves and increasing risk of dehydration/hypovolemia.|
+|Encourage increased oral intake based on individual needs.||The client may have restricted oral intake in an attempt to control urinary symptoms, reducing homeostasis reserves and increasing the risk of dehydration and hypovolemia.|

-|Promote bedrest with head elevated.||Decreases cardiac workload, facilitating circulatory homeostasis.|
+|Promote bed rest with the head elevated.||Keeping the head elevated while lying down decreases cardiac workload, facilitating circulatory homeostasis.|

-|As fluid is pulled from extracellular spaces, sodium may follow the shift, causing hyponatremia.|
+|Monitor electrolyte levels, especially sodium.||As fluid is pulled from extracellular spaces, sodium may follow the shift, causing hyponatremia.|

-|Administer IV fluids (hypertonic saline) as needed.||Replaces fluid and sodium losses to prevent/correct hypovolemia following outpatient procedures.|
+|Administer intravenous fluids- hypertonic saline as needed.||IV fluids replace fluid and sodium losses to prevent or correct hypovolemia following outpatient procedures.|

-- Change in health status: possibility of surgical procedure/malignancy
+- Change in health status

-- Increased tension, apprehension, worry
+- Increased tension, apprehension, and worries

 - Expressed concerns regarding perceived changes